Central Bank of Azerbaijan plans to raise funds at deposit auction

 By Zeyni Jafarov – Trend:

-The Central Bank of Azerbaijan (CBA) will hold a deposit auction for banks on November 23, 2020, in order to attract 100 million manats ($58.82) for a period of 14 days, Trend reports with reference to the CBA.
+The Central Bank of Azerbaijan (CBA) will hold a deposit auction for banks on November 30, 2020 to attract 200 million manat ($117.6 million) for a period of 14 days, Trend reports on Nov.
+27 with reference to the CBA.

-As reported, this amount may increase from the amount declared at the auction by no more than 20 percent
+This amount may increase compared to the amount declared at the auction by no more than 20 percent.

 The auction will be held on the Bloomberg trading platform in the format of a hybrid auction from 11:00 to 11:15 Baku time.
-The interest rate corridor on the funds raised at the auction on November 23 was set within the range of 6.01 - 6.49 percent.
+The interest rate corridor on the funds to be raised at the auction on November 30 was set within the range of 6.01 - 6.49 percent.

 Follow the author on Twitter:@jafarov_zeyni